ItsJustJim33Code/BattleShips-Mini/README.md

 This website allows an interactive Battleship mini game to be played on different difficulties with a score of games won and games lost, along with a reset ability to reset the game to the start to try again without refreshing the page.

+This game MUST be run on screensizes above 640px.

 the features within this website include;

 - Landing page